 - Related Elements in Society: ideal prototypes/roles

-Initiative adds to autonomy the quality of undertaking, planning and accomplishing a task for the sake of being active and on the move.
-The child is learning to master the world around them, learning basic skills, as well as the principles of physics.
-Things fall down, not up.
-Round things roll.
-They learn how to zip and tie, count and speak, as examples.
+Initiative adds to the toddler virtue of autonomy the quality of undertaking, planning and accomplishing a task for the sake of being active and on the move.
+The child is learning to master the world around them, learning basic skills, as well as the principles of cause and effect.

 At this stage, the child wants to begin and complete their own actions for a purpose.
 Guilt is a confusing new emotion.
 They may feel guilty about things that logically should not cause guilt.
 They may feel guilt when an initiative does not produce desired results.

-The development of courage and independence are what set preschoolers, ages three to six years of age, apart from other age groups.
+The development of courage and independence is what sets preschoolers, ages three to six years of age, apart from other age groups.
 Young children in this category face the challenge of initiative versus guilt.
 During this stage the child faces the complexities of planning and developing a sense of judgment.

 During this stage, the child learns to take initiative and prepare for leadership and goal achievement roles.
 Activities sought out by a child in this stage may include risk-taking behaviors, such as crossing a street alone or riding a bike without a helmet; examples of decisions and initiatives which involve an awareness of self-limits.